Glossary of religious and spiritual terms

 and humans achieved through repentance, seeking forgiveness and making

 amends.
-In Christianity, the doctrine that Christ's death has the power of
+Among many Christians, it refers to the doctrine that Christ's death has the power of

 died to atone for certain sins of specific individuals -- only those who are

 elected by God to be saved.
-He did not die for the all sins of all humanity.
+He did not die for the all sins of all humanity; he only died for certain selected individuals.

-After death, those who are not chosen by God will be tortured in Hell for all
+After death, those who are not chosen by God are out of luck; they will be tortured in Hell for all

 |Attributes of God: God, as viewed by followers of